The facts: What you need to know about the crisis in Yemen

 The food that is available is too expensive for families to purchase — the economy is in shambles and many people have lost their sources of income.

 Many of the goods included in Mercy Corps' humanitarian food basket — including flour, canned beans, sugar and vegetable oil — have soared in price.
-For example, wheat flour is 80 to 100 percent more expensive than it was in 2015, before the crisis.
+For example, wheat flour is nearly 120 percent more expensive than it was in 2015, before the crisis.

-Last year, the United Nations identified Yemen as the world’s worst food crisis, and it is expected to remain one of the most severe in 2019.
-Access to food is so limited that nearly 16 million people don’t have enough to eat, and around 5 million are at risk of famine, meaning they could die of starvation.
+The situation in Yemen is currently the worst humanitarian crisis on earth.
+In 2019, Yemen experienced one of the world’s worst food crises, and it is expected to remain one of the most severe.
+Access to food is so limited that approximately 17 million people don’t have enough to eat, and there is a heightened risk of famine due to prolonged and severe food access constraints of the collapsing economy and COVID‑19.

 In these conditions, children and pregnant and nursing mothers are particularly vulnerable.
-The World Food Program reports nearly 3 million children and new mothers are acutely malnourished.
-And according to UNICEF, only 15 percent of children are eating the minimum acceptable diet for survival, growth and development.
+The World Food Program reports nearly 3.2 million women and children are acutely malnourished.
+And according to UNICEF, the number of malnourished children could rise to 2.4 million due to hunger and aid shortages related to COVID‑19.

 In what other ways have people been impacted?